Federated Automatic Differentiation: Applying Federated Automatic Differentiation to Federated Learning

 Pseudo-code for \fedopt is given in \cref{alg:fedopt}.
 In this algorithm, the server receives a mean of the client ``model deltas'' $\Delta_{t, i}$ weighted (respectively) by scalars $\rho_i$.
 We denote this server-placed federated value by $\fedmean(\{\Delta_{t, i}\}\CLIENTS, \{\rho_i\}\CLIENTS)$.
 Note that this operation can be reduced to \fedsum since

-In particular, this means that the communication in \fedopt only involves \fedbroadcast and \fedsum, and is therefore compatible with privacy-preserving technologies (eg. SecAgg and differential privacy) and preserves these properties under application of of any of the \fad modes specified in \cref{sec:fed_diff}.
+In particular, this means that the communication in \fedopt only involves \fedbroadcast and \fedsum, and is therefore compatible with privacy-preserving technologies (e.g. SecAgg and differential privacy).

 The client weights $\rho_i$ are typically constants that are easily computed by each client.
-Two common weighting schemes are \emph{example weighting}, where each client's weight is the number of examples they hold (ie. $\rho_i = |z_i|$), and \emph{uniform weighting}, where each client's weight is the same (ie. $\rho_i = 1$).
+Two common weighting schemes are \emph{example weighting}, where each client's weight is the number of examples they hold (so that $\rho_i = |z_i|$), and \emph{uniform weighting}, where each client's weight is the same (so that $\rho_i = 1$).
 Example weighting was proposed by \citet{mcmahan2017communication}, and shown to be effective from an optimization standpoint by \citet{fedprox}.
-However, uniform weighting is necessary for certain privacy mechanisms like differentially private averages, which are often unweighted to ease the control of sensitivity.
+However, uniform weighting is necessary for certain privacy mechanisms like differentially private averages, which are often unweighted to ease control of sensitivity.

 For reference, we give a federated computational graph representing one round of \fedopt in \cref{fig:fedopt}.
 We only picture a single client, but conceptually the same client operations are being done in parallel on some set of participating clients (as in \cref{fig:fed_computation_graph_1}).
 We will return to \cref{fig:fedopt} in later sections, in order to discuss applications of \fad to \fedopt.